Glossary

 Borrower

 An individual who agrees to take on the obligation of repaying a loan and accepts the terms of the loan by signing a promissory note.
-For financial aid purposes, students are borrowers of Federal Direct Subsidized and Unsubsidized Loans, and parents of legally dependent undergraduate students are the borrowers of the Federal Direct Parent PLUS Loan.
-Graduate and graduate-professional students are the borrowers for both Federal Direct Subsidized and Unsubsidized Loans and Graduate PLUS.
+For financial aid purposes, students are borrowers of Federal Direct Student Loans, subsidized and unsubsidized.
+Parents of undergraduates who qualify to take out a parent PLUS Loan are the borrowers of the Federal Direct PLUS Loan.
+Graduate and professional students are the borrowers for both Federal Direct Student Loans and graduate Federal Direct PLUS Loans.

 Budget